One of the highlights during my trip to Central America was, without a doubt, the tour to Semuc Champey with its natural pools and caves.

 The tour starts with a visit to the K’an-Ba Caves.
 Going inside a cave that is filled with water sounds already impressive.
 However, we did it without life jackets, barefoot, or with water shoes and candles.

 The water level varies from shallow to too deep to walk.
 Swimming with one hand and a candle in the other is definitely a great experience.

-Another highlight of the cave is a small “water slide” which actually is only a small hole in the wall.
-I did not really understand what is going to happen and after being underwater for some seconds I found myself again on the other side of the wall.
-A cool shortcut although I still wonder how they found it.
+Another highlight of the cave is a small “water slide,” which actually is only a small hole in the wall.
+I did not really understand what would happen, and after being underwater for some seconds, I found myself again on the other side of the wall.
+A cool shortcut, although I still wonder how they found it.

 From the cave, we walk along the river to the waterfalls of Semuc Champey.
 This place looks so unreal.
 Incredible!
 It is even possible to swim behind the waterfall.

-Afterward, it’s time for some river tubing which goes for about 1.5 kilometers down the smooth river.
+Afterward, it’s time for some river tubing about 1.5 kilometers down the smooth river.
 It is possible to buy a beer to drink on the river.

 Semuc Champey – El Mirador and Natural Pools

 Once down at the pool, you can relax in the water and jump from one pool into the other.
-Between some, there is only a small difference while others can reach a difference of almost 5 meters.
+There is only a small difference between some, while others can reach a difference of almost 5 meters.

 - You can book the tour directly at your hostel in Lanquín.
 The tours usually leave at 9 am and return around 5:30 pm approximately.